psi4/psi4/doc/sphinxman/source/cfour.rst

     energy('cfour')

 Here, note that none of capitalization, equals sign, or whitespace matter for the keyword commands.
-Specifcation of strings and integers requires no translation; :ref:`booleans <op_c_boolean>` have extended freedom of format; arrays must be translated into Python-style (square-bracket bounded and comma delimited) of appropriate dimension.
+Specification of strings and integers requires no translation; :ref:`booleans <op_c_boolean>` have extended freedom of format; arrays must be translated into Python-style (square-bracket bounded and comma delimited) of appropriate dimension.
 There are many